TheGoodlike13/sahyun_bot/README.md

 LoggingConfigFilename = filename which contains logging configuration; defaults to 'config_log_default.ini';
 if the defaults are not suitable for you, consider making 'config_log.ini' which is ignored by git

+#### [commands]

+MaxSearch = maximum amount of matches to consider for requests; defaults to 10; any positive number is OK;
+does not affect random requests, which pick from the entire matching pool

+MaxPick = maximum amount of choices given to user; defaults to 3; any positive number is OK; however, any number larger than MaxSearch will be effectively pointless, as this number just trims the results after the search filters out unplayable matches

 #### [downtime]

 Leniency = amount of seconds of downtime that should be ignored; defaults to 1; all values less